 What Is Constipation?

-Constipation can be a result of various conditions or a result of diet and environmental factors.
-These can include:
+Constipation can be caused by a variety of different diet and environmental factors which include:

 - Insufficient fluid consumption

 - A low fiber diet